When it comes to improving your game, most golfers think it’s an equipment issue.

 With the interlock golf grip, the right pinkie (for a right-handed golfer) interlocks between the index finger and middle finger on the left hand.
-This forms a solid bond between the two hands as all 10 fingers remain in contact with the golf club during the golf swing.
+This forms a solid bond between the two hands as all 10 fingers remain in contact with the golf club during your swing.

-Here are some things to consider when thinking about using using the interlock grip:
+Here are some things to consider when thinking about using the interlock grip:

 - Your hands stay connected throughout the swing.

-- The interlock grip is great for younger players or golfers who have small hands.
-If you don’t possess as much physical strength, the interlock can make it easier to grip the club throughout the round.
+- Great for younger players or golfers who have small hands and can make it easier to grip the club throughout the round.